 An increase in the FOD corresponds to an increase in local radical character and to a decrease in the barrier to epoxidation.
 Provided a radical mechanism for epoxidation, the observed trend matches our chemical intuition.
-When applied in a univariate linear regression model, FOD as a descriptor afforded MAEs of 0.85 and 0.71 kcal/mol in the training and test sets, respectively.
+When applied in a single linear regression model, FOD as a descriptor afforded MAEs of 0.85 and 0.71 kcal/mol in the training and test sets, respectively, at the GFN2-xTB level of theory.
 This result alone affords a singular model (without regard for substrate polarity) that recapitulates DFT computed epoxidation barriers.
 Additionally, it is worth noting that the computational cost per structure by this approach is measured in milliseconds, making the approach highly affordable.

 Still, to explore the possibility of further reducing the computational cost and/or improving our predictive power, we repeated the above analyses using GFN1-xTB, as well as utilizing GFN-FF generated geometries and then calculating the FODs with GFN1-xTB or GFN2-xTB.
 These results are summarized in Table 1.
 In each model, good correlations between FODs and the DFT computed epoxidation barriers are observed with MAEs well below 1 kcal/mol.
 Given the similarity between the metrics in Table 1 and the possibility that different training sets may result in improved performance, we would not conclude that one approach is definitively preferred over the other.
-The results originating for GFNFF-derived geometries show that highly comparable results are achievable at a significantly reduced computational cost, owing to the low cost of utilizing a force field for geometry generation.
+The results originating for GFN-FF geometries show that highly comparable results are achievable at a significantly reduced computational cost, owing to the low cost of utilizing a force field for geometry generation.

 Table 1.
 Coefficients of determination and mean absolute errors for linear regression models between FOD values and DFT computed epoxidation barriers.